-On May 22, The Cult releases its 9th album, Choice of Weapon, featuring founding members Ian Astbury and Billy Duffy, and six-year Cult veterans Chris Wyse on bass and John Tempesta on drums.
+On May 22, The Cult will release their 9th album, Choice of Weapon, featuring founding members Ian Astbury and Billy Duffy, and six-year Cult veterans Chris Wyse on bass and John Tempesta on drums.

 While rich in lyrics and heavy in guitar, Choice of Weapon clearly defines Astbury’s mind state about life, love and loss while writing this phenomenal album.
 I had the opportunity to interview Ian Astbury at Cherry Cola’s Rock ‘n’ Rolla Cabaret and Lounge in Toronto Ontario.

 Astbury has lived a thousand lives in one.
 From losing his mother at a young age, to becoming an 80’s icon, then transforming himself after visiting the dark knight of the soul, Astbury remains true to his passion of music and visualization.

 It was a surreal experience interviewing Ian Astbury.
 When you’re talking to him face to face, one has a complete understanding what he is saying through his gestures and poignant way of bringing a thought out.
 Upon leaving, ones thinks “Woah, what just happened it in there?”

 I was especially taken aback when he thought our Mother/Daughter tag team was a “Pretty Cool” thing to be doing!
 It was a huge compliment as it came from someone who has been interviewed a time or two.

 What brings you to Toronto?

 Astbury: I am here to promote and discuss the new Cult record Choice of Weapon.
 In fact, this is the only kind of journey I’m making, outside of doing things on the phone in Los Angeles.
 We’re going to be on tour so we’ll hit a few places but in terms of taking a trip specifically for media, this is it.
 We don’t have the time but Canada is so important to us I thought I better come on my own.

 Canada is a place where you also spent sometime as a child